CartoDB/cartodb/doc/API.md

 ##### Application of getBounds in Leaflet

-You can use the `getBounds` results to center data on your maps using Leaflet.
+You can use the results from `getBounds` to center data on your maps using Leaflet.

 - **getBounds and Leaflet**